-Every year it seems holiday light installations in New York City get more elaborate, making a visit to the top displays a must-do seasonal activity.
-In the midst of the pandemic, these stunning visuals can be safely observed as drive-bys or with a socially distant seasonal stroll.
+Every year it seems the holiday lights installations in New York City get more elaborate, making a visit to the top Christmas lights displays a must-do seasonal activity.

-We've rounded up the best holiday light displays in NYC.
-Most of these attractions are in the more far-flung stretches of the five boroughs, such as Dyker Heights in Brooklyn, the Rockaways and Howard Beach in Queens, and Staten Island, but all of these holiday houses are worth the trip.
+We've rounded up the best holiday lights displays in NYC.
+Most of these attractions are in the far-flung stretches of the five boroughs, such as Dyker Heights in Brooklyn, the Rockaways and Howard Beach in Queens, and on Staten Island, but all of these holiday houses are worth the trip.

-So, start your own holiday tradition this year by checking out these spectacular sights when dusk hits.
+So, start your own holiday tradition this year by checking out these spectacular holiday lights when dusk hits.
 To find more seasonal fun, including a peek at Midtown's holiday store windows, visit our NYC Holiday Fun Guide.

-Houses are decorated to the max in the Dyker Heights neighborhood.
+Houses are decorated to the max in Brooklyn's Dyker Heights neighborhood.
 Photo courtesy of Dyker Heights Lights

 Dyker Heights is famous for its Christmas lights displays.
 There's even a PBS documentary called Dyker Lights and countless videos on YouTube.
 Check out our full Dyker Lights review for the details on this over-the-top display that carries on for blocks and blocks.

 How to get there: Displays can be seen throughout the neighborhood, but the hot spot is 11th to 13th Avenues between 83rd and 86th Streets.
 Be prepared for serious gridlock or take the subway.
 The D train to 79th Street is the closest stop, but it's still quite a walk.